 Water scarcity is an increasingly widespread problem.
 By 2025, 230 million people will suffer from water scarcity and up to 460 million Africans will be affected by water stress.

 As you know, water covers 70% of the globe.
 The sweet one, however, is in short supply.
-For this, a desalination process is sometimes required to treat the salt water.
+This is why a desalination process is sometimes necessary to treat salt water.
 About half of the water supplied to the desalination plant is converted into drinking water.

 La desalination it is a known technique for producing drinking water, but traditional processes are inefficient and energy-consuming.